Diabetes: Meal Planning

 You can help keep your blood sugar level in your target range by eating healthy foods.
 Your healthcare team can help you create a low-fat, nutritious meal plan.
 Take an active role in your diabetes management by following your meal plan and working with your healthcare team.

 A meal plan gives guidelines for the types and amounts of food you should eat.
-The goal is to balance food and insulin (or other diabetes medications).
+The goal is to balance food and insulin (or other diabetes medications) so your blood sugars will be in your target range.
 Your dietitian will help you make a flexible meal plan that includes many foods that you like.

 Your meal plan will group foods by servings.
 To learn how much a serving is, start by measuring food portions at each meal.
 Soon you’ll know what a serving looks like on your plate.
 Ask your healthcare provider about how to balance servings of different foods.

-Carbohydrates are starches and sugars.
+Carbohydrates are starches, sugars, and fiber.
 They are found in many foods, including fruit, bread, pasta, milk, and sweets.
 Of all the foods you eat, carbohydrates have the most effect on your blood sugar.
-Your dietitian may teach you about carb counting, a way to figure out the amount of carbohydrates in a meal.
+Your dietitian may teach you about carb counting, a way to figure out the number of carbohydrates in a meal.

 Fats have the most calories.
 They also have the most effect on your weight and your risk of heart disease.
 When you have diabetes, it’s important to control your weight and protect your heart.
 Foods that are high in fat include whole milk, cheese, snack foods, and desserts.

 Protein is important for building and repairing muscles and bones.
 Choose low-fat protein sources, such as fish, egg whites, and skinless chicken.

 Extra calories from sodas, sports drinks, and fruit drinks make it hard to keep blood sugar in range.
 Cut as many liquid sugars from your meal plan as you can.